 What's Causing the Confusion?

-"It's" and "its" have the same pronunciation (they sound the same) but they have different grammatical categories, and therefore different uses in a sentence.
+"It's" and "its" have the same pronunciation (they are homophones), but different grammatical categories, and therefore different uses in a sentence.

 - It's is the contracted (shortened) form of 'it is', or 'it has'.